oroinc/documentation/book/importexport.rst

 Adding a Strategy
 ~~~~~~~~~~~~~~~~~

-You can add a new strategy you should create a new class, for example
+To add a new strategy, you should create a new class, for example:
 ``OroCRM\Bundle\ContactBundle\ImportExport\Strategy\ContactAddOrUpdateOrDeleteStrategy``, which uses interfaces:
 ``Oro\Bundle\ImportExportBundle\Strategy\StrategyInterface``, ``Oro\Bundle\ImportExportBundle\Context\ContextInterface``
 and ``Oro\Bundle\ImportExportBundle\Processor\EntityNameAwareInterface``.

-Strategy class is also responsible for data validation in the method ``validateAndUpdateContext($entity)`` when you import contacts.
+A Strategy class is also responsible for data validation in the method ``validateAndUpdateContext($entity)`` when you import
-Created class must declare as a service in the file ``OroCRM/Bundle/ContactBundle/Resources/config/importexport.yml``:
+contacts.
+The created class must be declared as a service in the file ``OroCRM/Bundle/ContactBundle/Resources/config/importexport.yml``:

 .. code-block:: yaml